Obama, Lee hail trade deal, pressure North Korea

 Recent conciliatory gestures by both Koreas have raised hopes for an opening to restart negotiations, but Seoul and Washington insist Pyongyang must first show it is sincere.

-(Additional reporting by Paul Eckert, Caren Bohan, Laura MacInnis, Doug Palmer, Alister Bull, Editing by Sandra Maler)
+(Additional reporting by Paul Eckert, Caren Bohan, Doug Palmer, Alister Bull, Editing by Sandra Maler)